-- ► Turn the key to position 1 or 2 in the ignition lock when the doors are closed. - ► For the entire vehicle: press the upper central locking button until the indicator lamp in the button flashes twice. - For the sliding doors and rear doors only: press the [I] lower central locking button until the indicator lamp in the I] upper button flashes twice.
+- ► Turn the key to position 1 or 2 in the ignition lock when the doors are closed. - ► For the entire vehicle: press the upper central locking button until the indicator lamp in the button flashes twice. - ► For the sliding doors and rear doors only: press the button until the indicator lamp in the upper button flashes twice.